Methodology

 Execution pricing:

-- Orders are modeled as marketable fills at the stated price (the day’s Open or Close), adjusted for costs and then adverse U.S. tick (minimum price increment) rounding:
+• Orders are modeled as marketable fills at the reference execution price (the day’s Open or Close), adjusted for spread-aware slippage and then adverse U.S. tick (minimum price increment) rounding.
+Commissions are applied separately as cash debits.

-- Modeled execution prices are not clamped to the day’s High–Low range.
+• Modeled execution prices are not clamped to the day’s High–Low range to avoid artificially reducing modeled costs on narrow-range days and to apply costs consistently across trades.

 Costs:

-- Commission: 1 basis point (bp) per side on notional traded.
+• Commission is 1 basis point per side on notional traded.

 Sizing and cash:

-- Strategy positions are sized in whole shares; residual cash remains in cash.
+• Strategy positions are sized in whole shares, and any residual cash remains in cash.

-- For target-notional sizing: shares are rounded down to the largest whole-share position whose notional at the modeled fill price does not exceed the target; the long/short direction is applied after rounding.
+• For target-notional sizing, shares are rounded down to the largest whole-share position whose notional at the modeled fill price does not exceed the target.
+The long or short direction is applied after rounding.

 Portfolio constraints and short selling

-Portfolio equity is marked to market at each day’s close: cash plus open positions (long market value positive; short market value negative).
+Portfolio equity is marked to market at each day’s close as cash plus open positions, with long market value positive and short market value negative.

-For short-selling portfolio backtests, BTS applies a simplified U.S. Regulation T (Reg T) collateral rule: short sale proceeds are sequestered as collateral and an additional 50% of short market value must be supported by equity.
-If targets exceed this constraint, BTS scales long and short targets proportionally using a single common factor (unless a strategy explicitly specifies another precedence).
+For short-selling portfolio backtests, a simplified U.S. Regulation T collateral rule is applied.
+Short sale proceeds are sequestered as collateral, and an additional 50% of short market value must be supported by equity.
+If targets exceed this constraint on a trade day, long and short targets are scaled proportionally using a single common factor.

-Borrow fee: 1.0% annual, accrued on remaining short market value from Close(t) to Close(t+1) using calendar-day gaps on a 365-day basis.
-Variable borrow rates and hard-to-borrow constraints are not modeled unless a strategy explicitly overrides.
+A borrow fee of 1.0% per annum is accrued on remaining absolute short market value from Close(t) to Close(t+1), using calendar-day gaps on a 365-day basis.
+Variable borrow rates and hard-to-borrow constraints are not modeled, and borrow is assumed available under this simplified model.

 Backtest window, reporting, and benchmark

-Backtests are run on all available history for the instrument(s) under BTS data constraints.
+Backtests are run on all available history for the instrument(s) under the stated data constraints.
 Reported performance metrics are computed over the subrange from the first full calendar year through the last full calendar year, excluding partial first and last years.
+Trade-level win rate is computed per closed position using total-return P&L, including ordinary dividends and, when applicable, borrow fees.

-Benchmark standard (Buy & Hold, typically SPY): buy at the open of the first in-range trading day and sell at the close of the last in-range trading day.
-Benchmark results are total return (dividends reinvested).
-Dividend reinvestment is an accounting convention (fractional-share-equivalent) with no additional trading costs; all other benchmark executions use BTS default costs and execution conventions.
+The standard benchmark is buy-and-hold, typically SPY.
+It buys at the open of the first in-range trading day and sells at the close of the last in-range trading day.
+Benchmark results are reported as total return with dividends reinvested.
+Dividend reinvestment is an accounting convention (fractional-share-equivalent) with no additional trading costs, while all other benchmark executions use the same default costs and execution conventions.